christiskatsouris/BreakPointCovarianceQFM/README.md

 ## Break Detection in Large Covariance Matrices of High-Dimensional Quantile Factor Models

-Anastasiou A. and Katsouris C. (2022+) "Break Detection in Large Covariance Matrices of High-Dimensional Quantile Factor Models" (working paper).
+Anastasiou Andreas and Katsouris Christis (2022+).
+"Break Detection in Large Covariance Matrices of High-Dimensional Quantile Factor Models".
+Working paper.

 $\textbf{Abstract}$ The paper proposes a framework for structural break testing and estimation in the structure of large covariance matrices for high-dimensional quantile factor models.
 The structural break testing utilizes a CUSUM-based detection technique which is flexible to various econometric conditions.
 The testing methodology relies on vectorized model residuals which captures fluctuations in the underline stochastic processes.
 Furtherore, we propose a novel data segementation and window estimation procedure which captures the covariance structure and allows to estimate the break-point locations based on the entries of the matrix from both the common components of the high-dimensional quantile factor model as well as the corresponding error components of the model.